 Investigations revealed the dam’s construction was not only illegal but was done by unqualified staff, which led to construction and design flaws.
 This sadly illustrates the horrific way policies are followed in most African countries with disastrous consequences

-Although the family involve themselves sometimes with social responsibility activities in the area, they allegedly deny communities around the area access to the illegal dams within their farms.
+Although the family involve themselves sometimes with social responsibility activities in the area, they allegedly deny the native Black communities around the area access to the illegal dams within their farms.

 The Patels own nearly 6,000 acre of land plus the Patel Coffee Estates Limited which deals in large-scale coffee, macadamia and dairy farming as well as beef cattle production.
 They have been in business, in that area for over 2 decades